Shivayv/Productcategorization/README.md

 # Productcategorization
-Product Categorization using Keras Neural Networks
+Product Categorization using Keras Neural Networks implementation.

+The below is code to used Keras implementation of Neuarl Networks with Multiple layers.